wso2/fhir-mcp-server/README.md

     - `id`: The logical ID of a specific FHIR resource instance.
     - `searchParam`: A mapping of FHIR search parameter names to their desired values (e.g., {"category":"laboratory","issued:"2025-05-01"}).
     - `operation`: The name of a custom FHIR operation or extended query defined for the resource (e.g., "$expand").

+- `get_user`: Retrieves the currently authenticated user's FHIR resource (for example the linked `Patient` resource) and returns a concise profile containing available demographic fields such as `id`, `name`, and `birthDate`.

 ## Development & Testing